kermitt2/grobid/doc/training/header.md

 ### Abstract

 In case of several abstracts (in particular the same abstract in difference languages), they are all labelled.
+When the article includes "Key Points" or "Highlights" section, they should also be labelled as separate abstract blocks.
-In case two abstracts are adjacent in term of text stream, they must be tagged into different abstract blocks, and not under a single `<abstract>` tag.
+In case two abstracts are adjacent in terms of text stream, they must be tagged into different abstract blocks, and not under a single `<abstract>` tag.

+!!! warning "Remember to exclude the abstract title"
     Attention must be paid to exclude functional words like "Abstract", "Summary", etc. from the labelled abstract.
-These are indications that will be exploited by Grobid to predict the start of the asbtract but it's not seomthing that we want to see in the final extraction result.
+These are indications that will be exploited by Grobid to predict the start of the abstract but it's not something that we want to see in the final extraction result.

 ```xml
     Abstract. -